Hellskrim/Casino/README.md

 # Casino
-a simple C++ console application game based on casino games
+a simple C++ console application game based on casino games, just download all the files include folders, and click the .exe file inside /bin/debug.